jelmersnoeck/experiment/README.md

 the control could be run first, another time the test case could be run first.
 This is done so to avoid any accidental behavioural changes in any of the control or test code.

+## Context

+[Context](https://godoc.org/context) has been added to Go in version 1.7.
+For backwards compatibility, the Context interface has been copied to this library instead of relying on the Go 1.7 internal interface or the older `/x/net/context` interface.

+Note: when using a Context, one should always use an actual implementation of a context and not use `nil`.
+If the implementation isn't decided yet, use `context.TODO()`.

 ## Limitations and caveats